wuegaki/wuegaki.github.io/index.md

 I am an Assistant Professor (Universitair Docent) at **Leiden University** in the **[Centre for Linguistics](https://www.universiteitleiden.nl/en/humanities/leiden-university-centre-for-linguistics)** and the **[Institute for Area Studies](https://www.universiteitleiden.nl/en/humanities/institute-for-area-studies)**.
 I also serve as the leader of **the NWO international collaboration project** **[''Searching for semantic universals in the modal domain''](wuegaki.github.io/modal-universals/)**.

-As of August 1st, 2019, I will be Lecturer in Semantics in the Department of Linguistics and English Language of the University of Edinburgh.
+As of August 1st, 2019, I will be Lecturer in Semantics in the **Department of Linguistics and English Language** of the **University of Edinburgh**.

 I completed my PhD at **[MIT Linguistics](http://web.mit.edu/linguistics/)** in 2015.